LanLi2017/yw-idcc-17/README.md

    git clone https://github.com/yesworkflow-org/yw-idcc-17.git
    ```

 3. Run the demo from the command shell.
-For Windows users, you can either run from `Git shell` which contains the `bash` command or run from the command prompt directly.
+For **Windows users**, you might either run from `Git shell` which contains the `bash` command or run from the command prompt directly.

 ## Running the Demo
 1. Go to the examples/ folder.
 There are two types of examples demonstrated.
 One is single script implemented in various programming languages and the other is a R workflow project.
 We have provided four examples here: